technologiestiftung/stadtpuls-esp32-assistant/README.md

 // Create the instance of the Stadtpuls lib
 Stadtpuls stadtpuls;
-// All options are optional.
-// See the struct `Stadtpuls_Options` in stadtpuls.h
-Stadtpuls_Options options;
 // keeping track of time
 unsigned long previous_millis = 0;
 // 60 seconds